PaddlePaddle/PaddleClas/docs/en/tutorials/getting_started_retrieval.md

 # Quick Start
 ---
-At first，please take a reference to [Installation Guide](./install_en.md)to prepare your environment.
+At first，please take a reference to [Installation Guide](./install_en.md) to prepare your environment.

 PaddleClas image retrieval supports the following training/evaluation environments:
 ```shell